The Domain Name System (DNS) is a crucial component of the Internet.

 In Part 2 of this series, I will go into more detail on how to configure an RPZ feed in ISC BIND9.

-Adapted from original post with modifications which appeared on Brainattic.in/blog.
+Adapted from original post with modifications that appeared on Brainattic.

 Swapneel Patnekar is a DNS geek, network engineer and researcher with interests in Unix systems, networking and security.
 He is also an APNIC Community trainer and a RIPE Atlas Ambassador.